armory/docs/content/en/docs/feature-status/deprecations/halyard-deprecation.md

 ## What does this mean?

-On 2021/09/01, Armory-extended Halyard, Armory's proprietary extension of Armory-extended Halyard, will be deprecated with an and End of Support date of 2021/12/30.
+On 2021/09/01, Armory-extended Halyard, Armory's proprietary extension of Halyard, will be deprecated with an and End of Support date of 2021/12/30.
 This means that after 2021/09/01, no new development is done specific to the feature except for critical (P0/1) bugs and security CVE fixes.
 Support for critical (P0/1) bugs and security CVE fixes will end on 2021/12/30.

-Releases after 2.26 require the Armory Operator.
-Any workflow that uses Armory-extended Halyard may break if you try to upgrade to a release that comes out after 2.26.
+Additionally, releases after 2.26 require you to use the Armory Operator.
+Any current workflows that use Armory-extended Halyard may break if you try to upgrade to a release that is later than 2.26.
 We encourage all Armory-extended Halyard users to [migrate to the Armory Operator]({{< ref "hal-op-migration.md" >}}), the only supported method of installing and configuring Armory’s products beyond the 2.26 release.

 ## Why is Armory removing support?